gilmerperez/moonstar-esthetics/SpecificationSheet.md

 ### ❓ Missing / To Be Determined

+- Get a good font
+- Get the colors right
 - Make Information Page Google Maps API to look like the Setmore one
 - English, Spanish, and Portugese Translation